I have taught the following courses in the Department of Integrative Biology at the University of South Florida. (** developed course)

 **Landscape Ecology – Graduate-level course.
 Introduces landscape ecology concepts and tools.
 Gives students a research opportunity by providing them a real set of spatially-explicit data and computing resources for its analysis.

 Principles of Ecology – Upper-level undergraduate course.
 Pairs theory with empirical examples from long-term, comparative, experimental, and modeling studies.
 Covers all ecological levels, the scientific method, and natural selection.

-Ecology Laboratory - Undergraduate course (separate from lecture).
-Projects on diverse topics each require data collection and analysis, and papers written in IMRD format that exhibit hypothesis development and testing.
+Ecology Laboratory – Undergraduate course (separate from lecture).
+Projects on diverse topics each require data collection and analysis, and papers written in scientific journal format that exhibit hypothesis development and testing.

-Biology for Non-majors – An introductory biology course covering all major topics including biomolecules and energetics, genetics and inheritance, diversity of life forms, animal physiology, ecology, evolution, and the scientific method.
+Biology for Non-majors – An introductory course covering all major topics including biomolecules and energetics, genetics and inheritance, diversity of life forms, plant and animal physiology, ecology, evolution, and the scientific method.